sansseriff/single-stage-to-jupyter/README.md

 <!-- QUICK_INSTALL_END -->

-# How to use this template

-1. In the upper right corner of this github page, press "Use this template"

 ## Getting started (for template users)

 Follow these steps to create your own one-line-downloadable analysis repository from this template.